Customer Segmentation: A Step-by-Step Guide for Growth

-That is particularly true in needs-based and value-based segmentation schemes, where it is impossible to utilize a customer segmentation process without first establishing clear hypotheses that will serve as the foundation of your research.
+That’s particularly true in needs-based and value-based segmentation schemes, where it’s impossible to utilize a customer segmentation process without first establishing clear hypotheses that will serve as the foundation of your research.
 Ultimately, hypotheses should be formed around customer characteristics or factors that allow you to clearly separate your current customers into distinct needs-based or value-based segments.
 While your hypotheses do not need to be complicated mathematical or statistical statements, they should be clear and logical enough to be testable and useful.

 For example, a typical hypothesis might look like this:

 - Customers with revenues of $1 million tend to be in segment A